Learning objective

 • improvisation

-When a musician makes up music on the spot, instead of playing something that is already written down.
+When a musician makes up music while they are playing, instead of using written notes.

 • syncopated rhythms